docker/docs/content/manuals/engine/install/_index.md

 | [Ubuntu](ubuntu.md)                            |       ✅       |       ✅        |      ✅      |   ✅    |  ✅   |
 | [Binaries](binaries.md)                        |       ✅       |       ✅        |      ✅      |         |       |

-### Other Linux distros
+### Other Linux distributions

 > [!NOTE]
 >
 > While the following instructions may work, Docker doesn't test or verify
-> installation on distro derivatives.
+> installation on distribution derivatives.

-- If you use Debian derivatives such as "BunsenLabs Linux", "Kali Linux" or "LMDE" (Debian-based Mint) should follow the installation instructions for [Debian](debian.md), substitute the version of your distro for the corresponding Debian release.
-Refer to the documentation of your distro to find which Debian release corresponds with your derivative version.
+- If you use Debian derivatives such as "BunsenLabs Linux", "Kali Linux" or "LMDE" (Debian-based Mint) should follow the installation instructions for [Debian](debian.md), substitute the version of your distribution for the corresponding Debian release.
+Refer to the documentation of your distribution to find which Debian release corresponds with your derivative version.
-- Likewise, if you use Ubuntu derivatives such as "Kubuntu", "Lubuntu" or "Xubuntu" you should follow the installation instructions for [Ubuntu](ubuntu.md), substituting the version of your distro for the corresponding Ubuntu release.
+- Likewise, if you use Ubuntu derivatives such as "Kubuntu", "Lubuntu" or "Xubuntu" you should follow the installation instructions for [Ubuntu](ubuntu.md), substituting the version of your distribution for the corresponding Ubuntu release.
-  Refer to the documentation of your distro to find which Ubuntu release corresponds with your derivative version.
+  Refer to the documentation of your distribution to find which Ubuntu release corresponds with your derivative version.
-- Some Linux distros provide a package of Docker Engine through their package repositories.
-These packages are built and maintained by the Linux distro's package maintainers and may have differences in configuration or are built from modified source code.
-Docker isn't involved in releasing these packages and you should report any bugs or issues involving these packages to your Linux distro's issue tracker.
+- Some Linux distributions provide a package of Docker Engine through their package repositories.
+These packages are built and maintained by the Linux distribution's package maintainers and may have differences in configuration or are built from modified source code.
+Docker isn't involved in releasing these packages and you should report any bugs or issues involving these packages to your Linux distribution's issue tracker.

 Docker provides [binaries](binaries.md) for manual installation of Docker Engine.
-These binaries are statically linked and you can use them on any Linux distro.
+These binaries are statically linked and you can use them on any Linux distribution.

 ## Release channels